codingforpleasure/customized-workspace/Ubuntu/useful-resources/audio-properties.md

 * This is possible because every signal can be decomposed into a set of sine and cosine waves that add up to the original signal.
-* This is a remarkable theorem known as Fourier’s theorem
+* This is a remarkable theorem known as Fourier’s theorem.

 # What is Mel spectogram?